 It’s important to note that it’s also an offence under this act to remove or deface a Canada Post postage stamp without express permission.

 There are a few important exceptions that have been made for those authorized by either the Canada Post Act itself, the Customs Act or the Proceeds of Crime (Money Laundering) and the Terrorist Financing Act.
 These relate to investigations by police or customs officials, not private citizens.
 Legally speaking, there really aren’t any grounds for a private citizen to open someone else’s mail without permission.

 What if you open someone else’s mail by accident in Canada?

 The key word to note here is “knowingly”.

-There needs to be intent.
+There needs to be intentional.
 What this means is that you won’t be liable for charges if you accidentally open a letter not addressed to you that finds its way into your mailbox.
 There has to be an intention on your part to commit a crime with the information found within that letter, such as fraud for example.

 What should you do if you receive someone else’s mail?

 If you continue to receive mail that isn’t yours, there are a few steps you can take.